 - The Health and Safety (First Aid) Regulations 1981 – employers must provide first aid equipment and qualified first-aiders

 - The Regulatory Reform (Fire Safety) Order 2005 – employer must take reasonable fire safety precautions by completing a fire risk assessment for the premises, supply and maintain fire safety equipment, plan escape routes and fire exits and provide information and training to employees

 - The Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) – regulation specifically for the use of equipment used for lifting or lowering loads such as hoists or mobility aids, employers must ensure adequate information and training is provided, equipment is well-maintained and it is only used for its intended operation

 - Personal Protective Equipment at Work Regulations 1992 – Employers must provide (for free) any required Personal Protective Equipment (PPE) required by employees such as gloves and aprons, PPE must be maintained and employees have sufficient information and training regarding how to use and dispose of it

 - Electricity at Work Regulations 1989 – employers must ensure electrical appliances are maintained, tested and labelled as being safe, employees must be trained on how to test electrical appliances and report faults

 - Food Safety Act 1990 – anyone handling or preparing food must have good personal hygiene, employer should keep records of where food has come from, any unsafe food should be disposed of and an incident reported

-- Food Hygiene (England) Regulations 2006 – controls for food safety should be in place, maintained and reviewed, food safety risk assessments to identify hazards, the environment where food is prepared or cooked should be clean and in good condition
+- Food Safety and Hygiene (England) Regulations 2013 – controls for food safety should be in place, maintained and reviewed, food safety risk assessments to identify hazards, the environment where food is prepared or cooked should be clean and in good condition